-The New Markets Accelerator is a pilot program that will support 8-10 farmers, ranchers, and intermediaries across Colorado who want support in pivoting their business model.
-The accelerator offers free, high-touch consulting to support these businesses (for example, e-commerce support for direct-to-consumer sales or support identifying new market channels), plus access to a network of regional mentors in food and agriculture.
-The accelerator will take place from February – October 2021.
+The New Markets Accelerator is a pilot program that supported eight farmers, ranchers, and intermediaries across Colorado who wanted support in pivoting their business model.
+The accelerator offered free, high-touch consulting to support these businesses (for example, e-commerce support for direct-to-consumer sales or support identifying new market channels), plus access to a network of regional mentors in food and agriculture.
+The accelerator took place from February – October 2021.

 In its basic form, an accelerator is a short-term, intensive, funding and mentorship experience that prepares organizations for success.
-As COVID-19 continues forcing Colorado’s local farm and food businesses to shift their strategies and adapt to new market dynamics, an accelerator is an ideal way to get resources to these businesses and to build a support network for their long-term success.
+As COVID-19 forced Colorado’s local farm and food businesses to shift their strategies and adapt to new market dynamics, an accelerator was an ideal way to get resources to these businesses and to build a support network for their long-term success.

 Internet Explorer versions 8 and 7 are currently not supported by this website.